 Claims for Distributions of AD/CV Duties Under Byrd Amendment Being Accepted

-U.S. Customs and Border Protection has announced its intent to distribute assessed antidumping and countervailing duties available for distribution in fiscal year 2015 pursuant to the Continued Dumping and Subsidy Offset Act, or Byrd Amendment.
+U.S. Customs and Border Protection has announced its intent to distribute assessed antidumping and countervailing duties available for distribution in fiscal year 2017 pursuant to the Continued Dumping and Subsidy Offset Act, or Byrd Amendment, as well as available interest.
 CBP has issued a notice listing the individual AD/CV duty orders and findings for which funds may become available for distribution, together with the affected domestic producers associated with each order or finding that are potentially eligible to receive a distribution.
-This notice also provides instructions for such producers (and anyone else alleging eligibility to receive a distribution) to file certifications claiming a distribution, which must be done by July 28.
+This notice also provides instructions for such producers (and anyone else alleging eligibility to receive a distribution) to file certifications claiming a distribution, which must be done by July 31.

 Pursuant to a 2008 appeals court decision, CBP is not authorized to distribute AD/CV duties derived from goods from Canada or Mexico.
 CBP therefore does not list cases related to these countries on the preliminary distribution list, and no distributions will be issued on these cases.